-- faculty schedules including student contact loads and supplemental responsibilities - 3-6 The faculty to student ratios must be sufficient to ensure the development of competence and ensure the health and safety of the public.
+• faculty schedules including student contact loads and supplemental responsibilities and the second statements of the second s

+The faculty to student ratios must be sufficient to ensure the development of 3-6 competence and ensure the health and safety of the public.
 The faculty to student ratios for preclinical, clinical and radiographic clinical and laboratory sessions must not be less than one to six.
 Faculty to student ratios for laboratory sessions in dental materials courses must not be less than one to twelve to ensure the development of clinical competence and maximum protection of the patient, faculty and students.